How to Find the Best Low Oxalate Protein Powder

 - Egg white protein powder: Egg whites are low in oxalates.
 They are also low in purines, which can contribute to the formation of certain types of kidney stones, specifically uric acid stones.

 - Whey protein powder: Whey is low in oxalates and purines.
 It also contains calcium, which can help bind to oxalates in the digestive system, preventing their absorption and reducing the risk of calcium oxalate stone formation.
+Many people have a hard time digesting whey protein, however, because it contains lactose.

 As long as you are eating a balanced diet, the type of low oxalate protein powder you use does not really matter.
-Just pick the one that you like or tolerate the best.

 Cocoa and peanuts, for example, are high oxalate ingredients to look out for.